Learn More

 Rolling over your 401(k) into an individual retirement account (IRA) can give expats greater control over their investments and reduce administrative restrictions tied to employer plans.

+While both traditional and Roth IRAs are options, Roth IRAs offer specific tax advantages: qualified withdrawals are tax-free, and contributions (not earnings) can be accessed penalty-free at any time.
 In this guide, we compare Rollover IRA vs Roth IRA in detail, focusing on tax treatment, contribution rules, and rollover strategies.
 We also outline how expats and non-US residents can structure their retirement savings effectively.

 What You Will Learn

-• What it means to roll over a 401(k) into an IRAThe key difference between a Roth IRA and a Rollover IRA
+• What is the key difference between a Roth IRA and a Rollover IRA

 • What’s the difference between a rollover IRA and a traditional IRA?